Espresso-Aficionados/website/recommendations/coffee-scales.md

 ## Bluetooth Scales
+{: .notice }
+This section is under development

 To be added (scales like bookoo themis mini, acaia lunar, difluid microbalance, eureka precisa, decent scale, felicita arc, varia aku mini, etc.)

+Visit us at the [Espresso Aficionados Discord](https://discord.gg/espresso) if you have any questions or would like to help with development